Kaelygon/Lacertocyon-plumocrista/README.md

 - Maned dragons communicate via howls and barks or roars like [maned wolves](https://en.wikipedia.org/wiki/Maned_wolf).
 If maned dragons are threatened, they can make hissing and growling sounds.

 ## Mating and life cycle
-- While maned dragons don't form packs, they form relations between individuals and are often monogamous as the investment raising offspring is significant.
+While maned dragons don't form packs, they form relations between individuals and are often monogamous as the investment raising offspring is significant.
 - Maned dragons don't have a particular mating season, as this depends more on food abundance.
 They give birth to litter every 2 years or when the previous offspring have become independent.
 - The female gives live birth and nurses a litter of 2 to 6 pups with a [gestation period](https://en.wikipedia.org/wiki/Gestation "Time between conception and birth") of 3-4 months.
 - During this period, the male may share the territory and assist with raising the offspring by hunting and providing protection.
 They don't necessarily share the same living space until the late stage of the gestation period.
 - Juveniles become independent at 1-2 years of age.
 Full sexual maturity is reached at the age of 3-4 years old.
 - Maned dragons exhibit gradual [senescence](https://en.wikipedia.org/wiki/Senescence "Process of growing old"), showing few signs of aging until they reach around 20 years of age.
 In the wild, they live on average 25 years, but in more favorable environments, some individuals may live far longer.
-This long lifespan is a result of their high adaptability to various environments, which reduces the pressure to evolve over generations.
+This long lifespan is a result of their high adaptability to various environments, which reduces evolutionary pressure over generations.

 ### Reproductive system
-- The genitals of maned dragons are similar to those of some aquatic mammals, such as [cetaceans](https://en.wikipedia.org/wiki/cetaceans "Dolphins, whales, etc."), with a few differences.
+The genitals of maned dragons are similar to those of some aquatic mammals, such as [cetaceans](https://en.wikipedia.org/wiki/cetaceans "Dolphins, whales, etc."), with a few differences.
 - Unlike female cetaceans, which have a [mammary slit](https://en.wikipedia.org/wiki/Dolphin#Reproduction_and_sexuality "Contains mammary glands, urethral orifice, anus and reprodctive organs in female cetaceans"), the anus is positioned outside the [urogenital slit](https://en.wikipedia.org/wiki/Urogenital_sinus "Contains only reproductive organs and urethral orifice"), near the root of the tail.
 - Both male's and female's sexual organs are internal, and the underside is normally featureless.
 - In males, the penis and testes are internal, with the penis extending during mating.